babab/dotfiles/README.md

 [vii](bin/vii)

-- Edit files in emacs/vim using a tab/pane layout and sudo if root.
+- Edit files in emacs/vim using a tab/pane layout and sudo if needed.

 [wmtoggle](bin/wmtoggle)